How to protect your startup from being killed by developers. Part 2 – Should I use Scrum or other Agile practices?

 However, it’s hard to sell just an idea.
 You need to implement it.
 Right?

-Looking back to all these years and all of my clients, I want to advise those who are starting their tech business today to help them save their money, go to the market faster, hire the right developers, choose the right software development company, and run the whole process most efficiently.
+Looking back to all these years and all my clients, I want to advise those who are starting their tech business today to help them save their money, go to the market faster, hire the right developers, choose the right software development company, and run the whole process most efficiently.

 See also Part 1 – Roles